OrenCPC/guide-add-to-mobile-wallet-android/README.md

 ### Google Developer Portal

 1. Ensure that the client (and any mobile app providers/developers) have executed any required CTA agreements, as well as the Google NDA, via the Google Developer Portal
-2. Verify that the client BIN(s) are token eligible and set up to support the Google Pay wallet type
+2. Verify that the client BIN(s) are token eligible and set up to support the Google Pay wallet type (Unit can assist with this step)
-3. Create an account in the Google Developer Portal, if one does not already exist
+3. Create an account in the Google Developer Portal, if one does not already exist //ask about the developer portal
-4. Review all detailed tasks required for In-App Provisioning outlined in the Google Developer Portal
+4. Review all detailed tasks required for In-App Provisioning outlined in the Google Developer Portal //will be understood after 3 will be clear
-5. Follow Google's step-by-step instructions for apps that intend to use Google Pay: https://developers.google.com/pay/clients/apis/push-provisioning/android/launch-process
+## 5. Follow Google's step-by-step instructions for apps that intend to use Google Pay:
+https://developers.google.com/pay/clients/apis/push-provisioning/android/launch-process

           a.(Step 1 in launch process)